Map (mathematics)

-In mathematics, a map or mapping is a function in its general sense.
-These terms may have originated as from the process of making a geographical map: mapping the Earth surface to a sheet of paper.
+In mathematics, a map or mapping is synonymous to a function, though various branches add further nuances to differentiate them.
+The terms may have originated as from the process of making a geographical map: mapping the Earth surface to a sheet of paper.

+Maps and functions

 The term map may be used to distinguish some special types of functions, such as homomorphisms.
 For example, a linear map is a homomorphism of vector spaces, while the term linear function may have this meaning or it may mean a linear polynomial.
 In category theory, a map may refer to a morphism.
 The term transformation can be used interchangeably, but transformation often refers to a function from a set to itself.
-There are also a few less common uses in logic and graph theory.

-Maps as functions

-In many branches of mathematics, the term map is used to mean a function, sometimes with a specific property of particular importance to that branch.
-For instance, a "map" is a "continuous function" in topology, a "linear transformation" in linear algebra, etc.
+Certain branches will often define a map with a property of particular importance to that branch.
+For instance, a map is a "continuous function" in topology, a "linear transformation" in linear algebra, etc. Maps of certain kinds have also been given specific names.
+These include homomorphisms in algebra, isometries in geometry, operators in analysis and representations in group theory.